ClusterLabs/OCF-spec/ra/next/resource-agent-api.md

 - `191`

     Degraded promoted.
-A "monitor" action may return this if the service is found to be properly active in the promoted role, but in such a condition that future failures are more likely.
+A "monitor" action may return this if the resource agent supports roles, and the service is found to be properly active in the promoted role, but in such a condition that future failures are more likely.

 - Other values